odoo-dev/odoo/doc/howtos/rdtraining/07_basicviews.rst

     </search>

 The default search view generated by Odoo provides a shortcut to filter by ``name``.
-It is very common to add the fields on which the user is likely to filter in a customized search view.
+It is very common to add the fields which the user is likely to filter on in a customized search view.

-.. exercise:: Add a custom search view
+.. exercise:: Add a custom search view.

     Define a search view for the ``estate.property`` model in the appropriate XML file.
-Check the first image of the **Goal** for the list of fields.
+Check the first image of this section's **Goal** for the list of fields.

 After restarting the server, it should be possible to filter on the given fields.

 Search views can also contain ``<filter>`` elements, which act as toggles for predefined searches.
 Filters must have one of the following attributes:

-- ``domain``: add the given domain to the current search
+- ``domain``: adds the given domain to the current search
-- ``context``: add some context to the current search; use the key ``group_by`` to group results on the given field name
+- ``context``: adds some context to the current search; uses the key ``group_by`` to group results on the given field name

 A simple example can be found
 `here <https://github.com/odoo/odoo/blob/715a24333bf000d5d98b9ede5155d3af32de067c/addons/delivery/views/delivery_view.xml#L30-L44>`__.

-Before going further on the excercise, it is necessary to introduce the concept of 'domain'.
+Before going further in the exercise, it is necessary to introduce the 'domain' concept.

 Domains
 -------